ArminMoghimi/Awesome-Remote-Sensing-Relative-Radiometric-Normalization-Datasets/README.md

 The thermal bands (including the band 10 to 14 in the ASTER images and band 6 in the Landsat 7/5 images) and the cirrus band (band 10 of Sentinel 2B images) were discarded for RRN.
 The 30m/pixel bands (six short wave infrared (SWIR) bands) of ASTER images were sharpened to the 30m/pixel of the three visual near-infrared (VNIR) bands by PCA fusion technique PCA-based pan-sharpening technique.
 The spatial resolution of 20m/pixel and 60m/pixel bands of the sentinel 2 images were enhanced to 10m/pixel by the Sen2Res model which is available in the Sentinel Application Platform (SNAP) open-source software.
 For dataset 5, first, spectral bands of WorldView2 and WorldView3 images were sharpened to 31cm/pixel and 40cm/pixel panchromatic bands, respectively with the PCA-based pan-sharpening technique.
 Then, both of them were resampled to 40cm/pixel by nearest-neighbor resampling.

 if you use These datasets, Please cite
-A. Moghimi, A. Mohammadzadeh, T. Celik, M. Amani, "A Novel Radiometric Control Set Sample Selection Strategy for Relative Radiometric Normalization of Multi-temporal Satellite Images", Geoscience and Remote Sensing IEEE Transactions, accepted manuscripts awaiting publication.
+A. Moghimi, A. Mohammadzadeh, T. Celik and M. Amani, "A Novel Radiometric Control Set Sample Selection Strategy for Relative Radiometric Normalization of Multitemporal Satellite Images," in IEEE Transactions on Geoscience and Remote Sensing, doi: 10.1109/TGRS.2020.2995394.